alec-glisman/Simulation-Two-Chain-PAA/scripts/README.md

 - [`system_preparation`](./md-setup/system_preparation): Bash script for preparing a Gromacs simulation from atom `.pdb` files and Gromacs format force-field directories.
 After system preparation, the system is energy minimized before moving to equilibration `mdrun` commands.
 - [`equilibration`](./md-setup/equilibration): Bash script for performing equilibration of a Gromacs simulation.
-Systems are first NVT equilibrated for 10 ns to constant temperature and then NPT equilibrated for 10 ns to constant pressure.
-For production NVT ensembles, the average density is calculated using the last 4 ns of the NPT equilibration trajectory and the frame closest to the average density is used as the starting frame for the next simulation.
-The final NVT equilibration lasts 150 ns.
-For production NPT ensembles, the trajectory is extended to a total integration time of 150 ns.

 ## [`md-production`](./md-production)

 This directory contains Bash scripts that are used to run Gromacs production simulations.
 The scripts take as input a Gromacs simulation prepared by the scripts in the [`md-setup`](./md-setup) directory.
-The scripts in this directory sometimes perform basic analysis of the simulation output, but full data analysis and visualization is performed in the separate Gromacs-Data-Analysis repository.
+The scripts in this directory sometimes perform basic analysis of the simulation output, but full data analysis and visualization is performed in a separate repository.
 Each script is named for the type of simulation it performs and further information is provided in the comments of each script.

 ## [`rsync`](./rsync)